sensu/sensu-slides/how/01_slide.md

 * Outputs data* to STDOUT or STDERR.

-* Uses exit code to indicate severity.
+* Uses exit status to indicate severity.

 ## 0: OK